1282.00 Neuropsychological Evaluations Policy

 - Fees for Service

 The neuropsychological evaluation is an in-depth evaluation of brain functioning to identify and describe abilities and deficits.
-The neuropsychological evaluation assesses the cognitive capabilities and limitations of the individual which include, but are not limited to: thinking and reasoning abilities, language processes, memory, attention and concentration, sensory motor abilities and the organization of behavior.
-This evaluation is particularly important in determining vocational programming for persons with traumatic brain injuries (TBI), since it is one of the most effective methods to determine the nature and implications of TBI and its consequences.
+The neuropsychological evaluation assesses the cognitive capabilities and limitations of the individual, which include but are not limited to: thinking and reasoning abilities, language processes, memory, attention and concentration, sensory motor abilities and the organization of behavior.
+Neuropsychological testing can help in planning and developing remedial education, rehabilitation and vocational programs for individuals with traumatic brain injuries (TBI).
 Neuropsychological evaluations should also be considered for persons with suspected or demonstrated neoplasms, metabolic disorders, cerebrovascular disease and degenerative dementia.

-Neuropsychological evaluations provide essential information to develop vocational program and placement approaches for consumers with TBI and other disabilities listed above.
+Neuropsychological evaluations provide essential information to develop vocational program and placement approaches for individuals with TBI and other disabilities listed above.
 The neuropsychological evaluation goes beyond psychological evaluations by testing and evaluating specific areas of cognition and behavior.
 The conclusions are much more comprehensive than a psychological evaluation.
-The neuropsychologist has extensive training in brain-behavior relationships, neuropsychological assessment of cognitive functioning, and training to identify deficits and problems that result from organic, as distinct from psychological causes.
+The neuropsychologist has extensive training in brain-behavior relationships, neuropsychological assessment of cognitive functioning, and training to identify deficits and problems that result from organic verses functional impairments.
 The neuropsychological evaluation should be used by the counselor to:

 - Provide a diagnosis and information to assist in establishing eligibility for vocational rehabilitation services.